Mural co-created with young people from Withywood & Hartcliffe working with Bristol artist Amy Hutchings (2018)

 Brave Bold Drama works to dismantle the barriers that can prevent some members of the community,particularly in Hartcliffe and Withywood in south Bristol, from engaging with the arts and accessing opportunities to explore their own creativity.

-In the school holidays we partner with Bristol-based youth organisations like Youth Moves to provide creative workshops for children and young people.
+In the school holidays we partner with Bristol-based youth organisations like LPW to provide creative workshops for children and young people.
 We commission artists like animators, musicians, visual artists, dancers and poets to join us when we needs creative skills we can't provide ourselves.